 on the number of people who may meet socially in an outdoor public

-No more than 6 people (including all children), except as a single
+this is no more than 6 people (including all children), except as a single

-household or support bubble;
+household or support bubble.

 There may be other groups on public tours, but you should not socialize